Intermittent Fasting and Your Thyroid

 Especially when you combine fasting with ensuring you get adequate amounts of selenium, iodine, and vitamins A and D, you're taking some of the most beneficial steps possible for your health.

-Yes, even if you're currently experiencing hypoglycemia and less than optimal insulin sensitivity.
-You can see how fasting improves your health by regulating your blood sugar and insulin.
+Yes, even if you're currently experiencing hypoglycemia and less than optimal Fat Storing Hormone sensitivity.
+You can see how fasting improves your health by regulating your blood sugar and Fat Storing Hormone.

 It's a win all the way around.